 [in collaboration with the Office of Multicultural Student Affairs]

-Alternative Breaks will return to New Orleans, Louisiana to serve with a Hurricane Katrina disaster recovery organization called the St. Bernard Project.
-This non-profit organization engages youth in the recovery and rebirth of the New Orleans area through rebuilding distressed and foreclosed homes to stabilize neighborhoods.
+Alternative Breaks will return to serve with a Hurricane Katrina disaster recovery organization called the St. Bernard Project.
+This non-profit organization engages youth in the recovery and rebirth of the city through rebuilding distressed and foreclosed homes to stabilize neighborhoods.

 Empowering Students through an Education in Exploration

-In Taos, New Mexico, the group will work with the Roots and Wings Community School.
+This group will work with the Roots and Wings Community School.
 The school is very understaffed, so volunteers are crucial to creating a positive classroom experience.
-While at Roots and Wings over Spring Break 2013, SMU Breakers spent a majority of their time tutoring and teaching mini lessons in classrooms.
+While at Roots and Wings over Spring Break 2014, SMU Breakers spent a majority of their time tutoring and teaching mini lessons in classrooms.
 They also repainted the school’s entry hallway and helped with outdoor landscaping and remodeling.
 SMU students are able to serve as role models for younger children as well as truly inspire and positively influence the lives of many children.